rakgithub/nomadura-app/docs/new_prd.md

 Withdrawable Profit = Profit Pool - Total Withdrawn Profit Pool comes only from completed trips.
 Changes:
-No major logic change.
-Just update the description:
+No major logic change.Just update the description:
 "Profit becomes available only when a trip is completed and revenue is earned."

 3.5 Locked Advance (Card 5)